When Communities Hold the Mic: The Power of Participatory Storytelling

 When people speak directly, they invite trust.
 Their voices aren’t polished.
 But they’re real, and that’s what makes them powerful.

-In Ecuador’s Amazon, young climate activists are still battling gas flaring—even after a 2021 court ruling banned the practice.
+In Ecuador’s Amazon, young climate activists are still battling gas flaring, even after a 2021 court ruling banned the practice.
 One of them, Escarlette Vitte, speaks calmly into the camera in the video Gas flaring in the Amazon threatens human rights now and in the future: “The gas flare gives off smoke.
 We breathe that air.
 And it affects us.”

 There’s no need to dramatise her pain.
 Her words do all the work.
-The video has received 1,201 views (as on April 29, 2025) on Amnesty International’s YouTube, which has a strong 135K subscriber base.
+The video has received 1,201 views (as of April 29, 2025) on Amnesty International’s YouTube channel, which has a strong subscriber base of 135 K.

-Hearing stories from those directly affected leaves little room for doubt—it turns abstract issues into lived realities.
+Hearing stories from those directly affected leaves little room for doubt; it turns abstract issues into lived realities.

 3. It Encourages Ownership and Pride